Vg34100/Minecraft-StructureVoidable/README.md

 ### Mod Configuration File

 - Located in the config folder, the configuration file allows you to customize various aspects of the mod, such as outline color and outline size.
-- ModMenu allows changing of the config while in game.
+- ModMenu allows changing of the config while in the game.

 ---------------